-- 1. Secure power to the water heater at the main breaker or disconnect switch. - Verify with an AC volt meter that there is not any voltage present at the power distribution block.
-See Figure 1 (page 9) and Figure 2 (page 10).
-Verify also that there is not any voltage present at the two wiring terminals on the ends of all heating elements. - 3.
-Disconnect both power wires from the terminals on the top all heating elements being replaced. - 4.
-Drain the water heater follow the draining instructions in the Maintenance section of the instruction manual that came with the water heater.
-If the instruction manual is not available, copies can be obtained from the manufacturers web site or by calling the toll free phone number on the back cover of this manual. - 5.
-Remove/install heating elements using a 1 1/2" six point socket.
-Install a new heating element gasket with the new element.
+- 1 Secure power to the water heater at the main breaker or disconnect switch. - 2 Verify with an AC volt meter that there is not any voltage present at the Power Distribution Block (see Figures 1 and 2 on pages 8 and 9) and at the two wiring terminals on the ends of all heating elements. - Disconnect both power wires from the terminals on the top all heating elements being replaced.
+3 - 4 Drain the water heater - follow the draining instructions in the Maintenance Section of Instruction Manual that came with the water heater.
+If the Instruction Manual is not available copies can be obtained from the manufacturers web site or by calling the toll free phone number on the back cover of this manual. - Remove/install heating elements using a 1 1/2" six point socket.
+Install a new heating element gasket with 5 the new element.
 Replacement elements and gaskets can be obtained from local distributors or by calling the toll free phone number on the back cover of this manual.